jme/clj-m1-notes/index.md

 ### A quick comparison
 The new Mini feels exremely responsive and snappy.
 How about a quick, totally ad-hoc performance test?

-For a more valid comparison I added the [x86_64 build of the Azul JDK1.8](https://www.azul.com/downloads/zulu-community/?package=jdk) to the MBA and set it as the active JVM.
+In an attempt at equity I added the [x86_64 build of the Azul JDK1.8](https://www.azul.com/downloads/zulu-community/?package=jdk) to the MBA and set it as the active JVM.

-Also 'lein deps' was pre-run on the MBA to assure that the the local Maven (.m2) archives are equivalent with regard to target project..
+Also 'lein deps' was pre-run on the M1 Mini to assure that the the local Maven (.m2) archives are equivalent with regard to target project..

 Still, this is not exactly a fair comparison; the Mini has a bigger fan and is running Big Sur while the MBA is fully patched but not bumped up to this latest OS.